 Leaving this area to its own devices has allowed Marsh Marigolds, Red and White Campion, Nettles, Meadow Sweet, Cow Parsley, Persicaria bistorta, Primula, Foxglove, Buttercup, Daisy, Wild Flag Iris, Ivy leaved Toad Flax, wild orchid, and Ferns to take root in the wild area over the years.
 Into which I have also introduced Bluebells, Hellebores, Pulmonaria and Meadow Geranium.
 Below is an image of part of the area in late spring showing the untended the wild area.

 The scientific journals suggest that ensuring there are cooler shady areas in the garden would be helpful for Bumblebees to provide a haven on hot days.
-Planting a mix of trees and shrubs will provide shade and also some shrubs ameliorate the effects of pollution well worth considering.
+Planting a mix of trees and shrubs will provide shade and also some shrubs which ameliorate the effects of pollution well worth considering.